tuyishimejeandamour/create-full-app/readme.md

-# Starter files for Express Projects
+# Starter files for Frontend and Backend of Project

 Automating the process of connecting mongoDB,setting up the server and the commonly used folder structure with one command